LyNNxMooon/Library-App/README.md

 # library_app

-A Library Book store app where the view layer of the flutter widgets are binded with Google APIs from NPMJS🧑‍💻 The project is about displaying all the e books with each category for the users to buy and read books.
+A Library Book store app where the view layer of the flutter widgets are binded with Google APIs from NPMJS🧑‍💻 The project is about displaying all the e-books with each category for the users to buy and read books.
 Users will be able to search for the desire books in the search page🔍 and get into the book details📘
 Moreover, they will be able to favorites the book to the other page and save the book for later📌 Create own collection in the local stroage and add the desire books to the multiple collections📚
 Apart from binding Google API,